ianxm/ihx/README.md

 --------

-ihx is an interactive haxe shell.  each statement entered is run through the haxe compiler and neko interpreter, and the return value is displayed.
+ihx is an interactive haxe shell.  each statement entered is run through the haxe compiler, then possibly an interpreter, then the return value is displayed.

 installation